Jami-Lee Ross one of four men charged over National Party donations

-Jami-Lee Ross is one of four men charged by the Serious Fraud Office over allegations about two $100,000 donations to the National Party.
+Jami-Lee Ross can be revealed as one of four men charged by the Serious Fraud Office over allegations about two $100,000 donations to the National Party.

 Suppression was lifted this afternoon for the 34-year-old former National Party member, who faces two charges for the alleged use of a "fraudulent device, trick, or stratagem" to split up the two donations.